TheCharlatan/rust-bitcoinkernel/doc/developer-notes.md

   - *Exception*: Some RPC calls can take both an `int` and `bool`, most notably when a bool was switched to a multi-value, or due to other historical reasons. **Always** have false map to 0 and true to 1 in this case.

+- For new RPC methods, if implementing a `verbosity` argument, use integer verbosity rather than boolean.
+  Disallow usage of boolean verbosity (see `ParseVerbosity()` in [util.h](/src/rpc/util.h)).

+  - *Rationale*: Integer verbosity allows for multiple values.
+Undocumented boolean verbosity is deprecated and new RPC methods should prevent its use.

 - Don't forget to fill in the argument names correctly in the RPC command table.